 s a professional accountant, Roberto always used his credit cards with the utmost care.
 His civil servant salary, around \$30,000 a year, did not give him much margin for error.
-But when life, in his words, "threw me a bunch of curveballs," he had no choice but to rely on his cards-a situation that eventually led him to bankruptcy.
+But when life, in his words, "threw me a bunch of curveballs," he tually led him to bankruptcy.